Reyshawn Terry: Professional career

 Terry was drafted in the second round, 44th overall, by the Orlando Magic in the 2007 NBA draft.
 He was traded on draft day by the Magic to the Mavericks for the rights to the 60th overall pick, Milovan Raković, and cash.

 On August 26, 2007, he agreed to a contract with Aris BC of Greece's A1 league.
 In the summer of 2008, Terry played in the Rocky Mountain Revue summer league for the Dallas Mavericks, and then shortly after joined Italian club Virtus Bologna for the upcoming season.
 With Bologna, Terry reached the quarterfinals of the FIBA Euro Challenge.

-In the 2009-10 Terry played for Xacobeo Blu:Sens, which was promoted to the Spanish ACB for the 2009–10 season, after having spent years in the second division LEB.
+In the 2009–10 Terry played for Xacobeo Blu:Sens, which was promoted to the Spanish ACB for the 2009–10 season, after having spent years in the second division LEB.

 Terry played for the Portland Trail Blazers in the NBA Summer League in 2010.

 In August 2010 he signed with German Club Brose Baskets.
 For the following season, he signed with BC Khimik in Ukraine.
-The 2012-13 season he played for Champville SC in Lebanon.
+The 2012–13 season he played for Champville SC in Lebanon.

 In September 2013, he signed a one-year deal with Le Mans.

 In October 2014, he signed with Tadamon Zouk of Lebanon.
 In March 2015, he left Tadamon and signed with Maratonistas de Coamo of Puerto Rico.
 In May 2015, he signed with Trotamundos de Carabobo of Venezuela for the rest of the 2015 LPB season.
-In June 2015, he signed with the Cañeros de La Romana of Dominican Republic for the 2015 LNB season.
+In June 2015, he signed with the Cañeros del Este of Dominican Republic for the 2015 LNB season.

 On November 8, 2016, Terry signed with Japanese B.League club Ryukyu Golden Kings for the 2016–17 season.

 On September 8, 2017, Terry signed with the Ulsan Mobis Phoebus of the Korean Basketball League.

 On April 18, 2018, Terry signed with Piratas de Quebradillas of the Puerto Rican BSN.
-On August 28, 2018 Terry was named the BSN Most Valuable Player for the 2018 season.
+On August 28, 2018, Terry was named the BSN Most Valuable Player for the 2018 season.